Silva widens lead ahead of Brazil presidential election

 If the race goes to a runoff on Oct.
 26 as expected, Silva would win 50 percent of the votes, while Rousseff would get 40 percent, widening her margin of victory from six to 10 percentage points, according to Datafolha.

-Support for centrist candidate and market favourite Aecio Neves has dropped to 15 percent from 20 percent in the previous poll on Aug.
+Support for centrist candidate and market favorite Aecio Neves has dropped to 15 percent from 20 percent in the previous poll on Aug.
 18.

 With Rousseff's re-election chances looking dimmer in the polls, the president suffered another blow on Friday with the publication of data confirming Brazil has fallen into recession.